webbgroup/certified-aws-developer-associate-notes/4-aws-security/kms.md

 2. KMS checks IAM permissions
 3. KMS sends back the plaintext data encryption key (DEK) and the encrypted data encryption key
 4. We encrypt the large data locally using the plaintext data key
 5. We build an envelope around the encrypted data.
-We put in the envelop the encrypted data key and the encrypyed data creating one final file
+We put in the envelop the encrypted data key and the encrypted data creating one final file

 ### Envelope decryption flow